dotnet/AspNetCore.Docs/aspnetcore/signalr/background-services.md

 ## Wire up SignalR during startup

-Hosting ASP.NET Core SignalR Hubs in the context of a background worker process is identical to that of hosting a Hub in an ASP.NET Core web app.
+Hosting ASP.NET Core SignalR Hubs in the context of a background worker process is identical to hosting a Hub in an ASP.NET Core web app.
 In the `Startup.ConfigureServices` method, calling `services.AddSignalR` adds the required services to the ASP.NET Core Dependency Injection (DI) layer to support SignalR.
 In `Startup.Configure`, the `UseSignalR` method is called to wire up the Hub endpoint(s) in the ASP.NET Core request pipeline.

 [!code-csharp[Startup](background-service/sample/Server/Startup.cs?name=Startup)]

 In the preceding example, the `ClockHub` class implements the `Hub<T>` class to create a strongly typed Hub.
 The `ClockHub` has been configured in the `Startup` class to respond to requests at the endpoint `/hubs/clock`.

 For more information on strongly typed Hubs, see [Use hubs in SignalR for ASP.NET Core](xref:signalr/hubs#strongly-typed-hubs).

+> Note: This functionality is not limited to the [Hub<T>](/dotnet/api/microsoft.aspnetcore.signalr.hub-1) class.
+Any class that inherits from [Hub](/dotnet/api/microsoft.aspnetcore.signalr.hub), such such as [DynamicHub](/dotnet/api/microsoft.aspnetcore.signalr.dynamichub), will also work.

 [!code-csharp[Startup](background-service/sample/Server/ClockHub.cs?name=ClockHub)]